exacti/phacil-framework/README.md

 ### Classes and functions

-This framework have a lot of utilities and accepts much more in system folder with autoload format.
+This framework has a lot of utilities and accepts much more in system folder with autoload format.

 #### To show all classes